 In the manga adaptation of Yu-Gi-Oh!
 5Ds, Yusei has a card called 'Warrior's Pride', which depicts one of these in its artwork, with Shield Warrior (a card he uses in the anime adaptation) leaping out of the ground at the field's centre.

-In the comic Planetary, the Big Bads have this trope in the form of an Alternate Universe.
+In Planetary, the Big Bads have this trope in the form of an Alternate Universe.
 It's a featureless plane of floating weapons, but upon closer inspection the floor is made of the bones of the world's former inhabitants.
 (They killed an entire world just so they'd have somewhere to keep their swords).

 In chapter 4 of the My Little Pony: Friendship Is Magic fanfic The Ballad of Twilight Sparkle, Rarity uses her illusion magic to conjure one of these while trying to pass off the weapons she confiscated from the Cutie Mark Crusaders (who were assaulting Spike in a poorly thought-out attempt to get dragon-slaying cutie marks) as a new fashion statement, "Shield-Maiden Chic".